If your dog's got that seasonal itch, you might be dealing with dog fleas.

 2. Diatomaceous Earth

-While diatomaceous earth is a safe and natural formula, it isn't always as effective as chemical flea treatments.
+While diatomaceous earth is a safe and natural formula, it isn't always as effective as chemical treatments.
 Find out more about it in Diatomaceous Earth for Dogs and how it can kill fleas and ticks.

 3. Oatmeal Treatment